mr-ravin/EnText/README.md

 ![android application view 2](https://github.com/mr-ravin/entext/blob/master/EnText_aboutus.png)

-##### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
-For Industrial and commercial use permission is required from the Developer.
+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.

 ##### NOTE: Please use this android application at your own risk !!!